adrianiainlam/facial-landmarks-for-cubism/README.md

 2. Install dependencies.

+   On Linux:

    You will require a recent C/C++ compiler, `make`, `patch`, and CMake >= 3.16.
 To compile the example program you will also require the OpenGL library (and its dev headers) among other libraries required for the example program.
 The libraries I had to install on Ubuntu 18.04 (this list may not be exhaustive) are:

        libgl1-mesa-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev libglu1-mesa-dev

+   On Windows:

+   You will need a recent C/C++ compiler (I've tested Visual Studio 2019), `patch`, CMake >= 3.16, and a `sh` shell (Git Bash works fine).
+I did not need to install any other library, but I have not tested on a clean machine.

 3. Clone this repository